 In an ideal world, being kind to everyone we connect with would be the way everyone operated.

-No, it’s because a lot of us are so wrapped up in our own lives, out here trying to survive that sadly we often don’t have anything left over to make random acts of kindness a daily occurrence.
+Most people are decent human beings however, for many of us our daily lives are so demanding, we don’t have anything left over to make random acts of kindness a daily occurrence.

-However, most of us are online daily so I thought that online random acts of kindness would be more manageable for some.
+However, as most of us are online daily I thought that online random acts of kindness would be more manageable for some.

 Here are 9 random acts of kindness that you can do online on Random Acts of Kindness (RAK) Day and any other day of the year:

 1. Pay someone a compliment